 However, the relationship between imports and exchange rates is more complex.
 For example, depreciation may not result in an increase in imports if the costs associated with shipping goods to the domestic market are expensive, higher than the difference between domestic and international prices.

 In other cases, changes in imports can also affect exchange rates.
 That’s because our imports involve two different exchange rates.
 When imports increase, we exchange the domestic currency for the currency of the partner country to pay.
 As a result, the demand for the partner country’s currency rises relative to the domestic currency.
-As a result, increased imports cause the domestic currency to depreciate, ceteris paribus.
+Increased imports cause the domestic currency to depreciate, ceteris paribus.

 Government policy

-Several government policies affect imports.
+Government policies play a significant role in influencing import decisions.
+These policies can either encourage or discourage international trade activity.
 For example, liberalization stimulates trade between countries, including imports.
-On the other hand, trade protections such as import quotas and tariffs reduce trade.
+On the other hand,ย trade protectionsย such as import quotas and tariffs reduce trade.

 For example, when the government imposes higher import tariffs, foreign products become more expensive when sold in the domestic market.
 Consequently, they are less attractive to domestic consumers.
-Higher prices make imported products less competitive than domestic products.
-As a result, the policy reduces the demand for imported products.
+Higher prices make imported products less competitive than domestic products, reducing the demand for imported products.

 In addition to the examples above, the government’s macroeconomic policies can also affect imports through their effects on domestic economic activity and income.
 For example, an increase in interest rates encourages capital inflows and causes the exchange rate to appreciate.
 As a result, imported goods become cheaper, increasing their demand.